shreyasshahapur/MyAnimations/README.md

 # ThreeAnimators
-Animations and tools for education content built by: Varun Chodanker, Shreyas Shahapur and Abhinand Shibu.
+Animations and tools for educational content built by: Varun Chodanker, Shreyas Shahapur and Abhinand Shibu.
 Uses Manim CE